cedricss/server-monitor/README.md

 Dropbox Storage
 ---------------
 - All your configured jobs and logs are saved on your personal Dropbox account.
 Nothing is stored on the application server.
-- If one of your sever goes down, a Dropbox popup will appear on your desktop.
+- If one of your severs goes down, a Dropbox popup will appear on your desktop.

 The following code is a Dropbox database in Opa.
 Change the `@dropbox` annotation with `@mongo` and the app will run on top of MongoDB instead.
 It's that simple.